 He saw my mouth open in protest and quickly continued, “Ma’am if you don’t help now, the next chosen one will arrive 40 years later and by then he would’ve killed many innocent men and women.”

-“What kind of people are these they?
-Who the hell has two chosen ones to kill the same Villain?”
+“What kind of people are these “they”?
+Who the hell has two chosen ones to take care of the same Villain?”
 I tried to stomp my foot, but my right knee protested in arthritic pain, when I asked, “Why me?”

 “Mrs. Morpe your reputation at the British soldier camps exceeds you.
 There are still stories about you turning the Nazi war prisoners into good men.” he said.

 “Oh my!”
 I said; my cheeks coloring at the memory of those days on the camps.
 This could be a problem, I thought.

 “Look Dumbore Dumboaf Dumb whatever your name is!”
 I said, “I did not discipline them they way you think I did.
 I did not spend hours reading verses out of the Bible or tell them moral stories.
 In fact, I showed no kindness to them, until they bent their heads to my feet and literally begged for it…for days.”